- Enter your keywords and search

 - Reveal Digital: Independent Voices

-Growing collection of magazines, journals, and newspapers of the alternative press, a few from the 1950s.
+Growing collection of magazines, journals, and newspapers of the alternative press, from the 1950s to the 2000s.

 - Other historical papers on microfilm include the Detroit News (1890-present -- an index is available)

-- Annals of America (in the library's reference collection on the 2nd floor, call number E 173 .A793) contains hundreds of primary source documents.
+- Annals of America (E 173 .A793) - a seris of volumes containing hundreds of primary source documents.

 - Books that compile and publish original sources can be found by searching Library OneSearch: